Avoid Queue Jumping

 The above subclass of Operation has two private properties and takes two parameters in it's init'er:

-Now that we have our completion closure and callback queued stored as properties, it's time to perform the task that the operation was created for:
+Now that we have our completion closure and callback queue stored as properties, it's time to perform the task that the operation was created for:

 class CapturingOperation: Operation {